Is online therapy right for me?

 Second to help shine more light, there are a lot of costs a therapist has to take into account when setting a fee for their work.

 Please keep in mind that my fees do not just cover the time you are in session with me.
 In between sessions I write notes, plan for our sessions, I might be researching resources for you or even referring you or communicating (with your permission!) to other health providers in your life.
 These are all things that are included in the session fee.

-There are also other behind the scene expenses anywhere from daily business expenses, taxes, having great high speed internet for our sessions to continuing educational trainings so that I stay up to date and continue to grow my skills as a therapist.
+There are also other behind the scene expenses anywhere from daily business expenses, taxes, having great high speed internet for our sessions, to continuing educational trainings so that I stay up to date and continue to grow my skills as a therapist.
 Therapists also hold pain, hurt and trauma for a living which can lead to burn out.
 Being able to finance appropriate self care and time off when needed is imperative to an ethical practice.
 My fee also calculates in when you need to take time off for your own needs.
+Everyone deserves time off.

 And then after all of this I still need to pay myself. :)